 - sturdy scraping spatula

-Cover Pumpkin Spice Crumble with foil or store in an airtight container.
+Cover Pumpkin Pie Crumble with foil or store in an airtight container.
 Refrigerate for up to 3 days.

 To reheat, cover with aluminum foil and place in a 325 degree oven for 10-15 minutes or until heated through.

-These are my favorite dishes to serve with Pumpkin Spice Crumble at Thanksgiving:
+These are my favorite dishes to serve before we enjoy Pumpkin Crumble on Thanksgiving:

 Equipment